skip to main content

 10. Number of students referred to the school’s SST.

-The Board will also be provided with summaries of action plans for any schools that fail to comply with any provision of Section 7-1102 through Section 7-1105 of the Education Article of the Annotated Code of Maryland or report to the MSDE that a student has been physically restrained 10 times or more in a school year.
+4. The Board will also be provided with summaries of action plans for any schools that fail to comply with any provision of §7-1102 through §7-1105 of the Education Article of the Annotated Code of Maryland or report to MSDE that a student has been physically restrained ten(10) times or more in a school year.

-3. The HCPSS will, upon request, submit any information regarding any matter related to physical restraint to the MSDE.
+5. HCPSS will, upon request, submit any information regarding any matter related to physical restraint to MSDE.

-4. On or before December 1 each year, the HCPSS will submit to the MSDE a report on steps taken to encourage positive behavioral interventions, including:
+6. On or before December 1 each year, HCPSS will submit to MSDE a report on steps taken to encourage positive behavioral interventions, including:

-1. The professional development provided to designated school personnel related to positive behavioral interventions, strategies, and supports and trauma-informed interventions for the prior school year; and
+1. The professional development provided to designated HCPSS employees related to positive behavioral interventions, strategies, and supports and trauma-informed interventions for the prior school year; and

 2. The policy changes or new professional development opportunities designed to further increase positive behavioral interventions and reduce physical restraint incidents in the upcoming school year.

-5. The HCPSS will submit a systemic, evidence-based corrective action plan to the MSDE if an HCPSS school or nonpublic school:
+7. HCPSS will submit a systemic, evidence-based corrective action plan to MSDE if an HCPSS school or nonpublic school where HCPSS is funding the placement of their students:

-1. Fails to comply with any provision of Section 7-1102 through Section 7-1105 of the Education Article of the Annotated Code of Maryland; or
+1. Fails to comply with any provision of §7-1102 through §7-1105 of the Education Article of the Annotated Code of Maryland; or

-2. Reports to the MSDE that a student has been physically restrained 10 times or more in a school year.
+2. Reports to MSDE that a student has been physically restrained ten (10) times or more in a school year.

-12. This policy does not prohibit school employees from initiating appropriate student disciplinary actions; nor does it prohibit law enforcement, judicial authorities, or school security personnel from exercising their responsibilities.
+14. This policy does not prohibit HCPSS employees from initiating appropriate student disciplinary actions; nor does it prohibit law enforcement/school resource officers or judicial authorities from exercising their responsibilities.

 IV.
 Responsibilities